In Love and War (2001 film): Plot

 Eric Newby is an English soldier in 1943, captured by the Germans and imprisoned in a former mansion in Italy.
 The mansion is beautiful, Prisoners are well fed and receive Red Cross packages regularly.
 While Wanda and her Italian girl friends bicycle past the mansion, Eric spots her, and she returns his glances.
 In one of the packages, Eric claims an Italian language book.
 Wanda finds her way into the prisoner section as an Italian language mentor.
-Of course, Erik becomes her student.
+Of course, Eric becomes her student.
 Sometime later, Eric and others escape, and Wanda finds him.
 She leads him north, thinking he will escape to Switzerland.
 They find their way to an Italian farm.
 Eric is taken in by the family, made to look like an Italian (vs. Englishman), and remains on the farm as a farm worker.

 But the Nazi soldiers are searching for the escaped prisoners.
 The local people build a secret small residence in the surrounding hills to hide Eric.
 The Nazi soldiers arrive with tracking dogs and discover Eric’s hideout.
 Eric and Wanda are hiding in the nearby rocks.

 Not wanting Wanda to get into trouble, Eric presents himself to the German soldiers, allowing Wanda to remain hidden.
 Eric is returned to a prison.
 2 years later, when the war is declared over, Eric returns to Wanda’s town.
 As he exits the bus, he is unsure where to go.
 Wanda spots him at the bus stop and they run into each other’s arms.